Image shows Russian word for ‘children’ outside blown-up Mariupol theatre

 This suggests it would have been clear from above that civilians were sheltering inside it.

-A statement from Ukraine’s Foreign Ministry said: “The bomb strike demolished the central part of the theatre building, causing large numbers of people to be buried under the debris.
+A statement from Ukraine’s foreign ministry said: “The bomb strike demolished the central part of the theatre building, causing large numbers of people to be buried under the debris.

 “The assessment of the exact number of persons affected is currently impossible due to ongoing shelling.